 Section 47(3)(e) Right to Information Act – refusal of access

-Section 52(1)(a) Right to Information Act – nonexistent documents
+Sections 52(1)(a) and (b) Right to Information Act – nonexistent and unlocatable documents

 The applicant applied to Brisbane City Council (Council) under the Right to Information Act 2009 (Qld) (RTI Act) for access to various documents relating to sewage flooding issues on her property.